A short video of our Working Group explaining what Safe Space means to us.

 Safe Spaces and Lived Experience

 Advocates for safe spaces recognise that lived experience is a unique form of expertise and that the practical insights of people who have ‘walked the walk’ should guide the design and delivery of these supports.
-There is an emerging evidence base for their therapeutic value in promoting hope, sharing their wisdom, when appropriate and truly being able to empathise.

 Lead organisation for the crucial role of lived experience, Roses in the Ocean, say that once enabled with training and support, those with lived experience can be a part of supporting others.
 Their experience can help in reducing stigmatising attitudes and contribute to healthy and sustainable communities.